Chicago Maroon: How old were you when you started swimming?

 CM: Did you play any other sports in middle school or high school?

-CM: When did you figure out you’d be swimming in college?
+CM: When did you know you’d be able to swim in college?

 BW: I guess…I was on a pretty well-known club team, so they had a very good recruiting channel for us.
 So once I got into the high school division and established myself within their groups, I made it to the national team... so most of us swam in college once you got to that level.

 CM: What’s on your mind when you’re swimming, while you’re in the water and racing?

 BW: When I’m racing…I try to look at other people in my race and pick which person I’m going for, especially in an event like the mile.
 But for just normal events, I just have to focus on my race plan and keep my heart rate down so I don’t use all my energy too fast.

 CM: You recently wrote something online about your injuries, and multiple people sent that to me and suggested you for this interview as a result.
 What motivated you to share that?

 BW: Well, I had interned with the company that made that site, so they’d reached out to us and said, “Use what we’ve made, see if you’d like to write about anything.”
 And a lot of the people on the site kind of just use it for mindless jabber, whatever they want.
 They’ll review a TV show, and I think that’s kind of pointless.
 So I just wanted to write about something that was really important to me, and my second post was about athletics here in general and why I enjoy it, and then my third one was about what I’ve been doing since I got injured really badly this year for the first time ever.
 I’ve never been out for an entire season.